5a5a8/Python_Practice_Projects/README.md

 ## Blockchain
 Simple blockchain written to learn more about how cryptocurrencies work.

-## CrateDay
-A bit of a joke project which calculates the amount of time until the next crate day.

 ## CryptoJournal
 Keep encrypted journals and sync with Dropbox.